 Moreover, dividend reinvestments are added to the tax basis of acquired shares, since the shareholder must pay tax on any cash dividends when earned, whether the dividends are reinvested or not.

 For stocks acquired after 2010 or mutual fund shares acquired after 2011, brokerage firms will be required to report to the IRS the tax basis of the shares sold, if known.
 The sale of securities by investors must be reported on Form 1040, Schedule B, Capital Gains and Losses.
 Capital losses are limited by the $3,000 rule [IRC §1211(b)] and the wash sale rules.
 If the securities were acquired before their basis was legally required to be reported by the broker, then the taxpayer is required to keep evidence of the basis in those securities; otherwise, the IRS may assume a zero basis, resulting in a larger taxable gain, unless the basis can be reconstructed by supporting evidence.
 The proof of basis is on the taxpayer.

-Although security transactions are typically settled by the 3rd business day after the trade date, it is the trade date that determines the year in which the transaction took place.
-So stock that was sold on December 30, 2015 must be reported for the 2015 tax year, even though the settlement date would be in 2016.
+Although security transactions are typically settled by the 3rd business day after the trade date, it is the trade date that determines the year in which the transaction becomes taxable.
+So stock that was sold on December 30 must be reported in that tax year, even though the settlement date would be in the following year.

 Identifying Stock Lots